Brooklyn–Queens Connector: Route

-In southern Greenpoint, the Franklin Street routing would use either Kent Avenue or Berry Street (using Banker Street).
-The other two options could go down Wythe Avenue, Berry Street, or Bedford Avenue, via Nassau Avenue or Norman Street.
-The four options would merge into two (Kent Avenue and Wythe Avenue) south of Division Avenue in Williamsburg.
-South of the neighborhood, all of the options would then cut through the Brooklyn Navy Yard using Assembly Street.
-At Clinton Avenue, the BQX would have three options to the west to access Downtown Brooklyn, Dumbo, or Brooklyn Heights.
+In southern Greenpoint, the Franklin Street routing would have used either Kent Avenue or Berry Street (using Banker Street).
+The other two options could have gone down Wythe Avenue, Berry Street, or Bedford Avenue, via Nassau Avenue or Norman Street.
+The four options would have merged into two (Kent Avenue and Wythe Avenue) south of Division Avenue in Williamsburg.
+South of the neighborhood, all of the options would have then cut through the Brooklyn Navy Yard using Assembly Street.
+At Clinton Avenue, the BQX would have had three options to the west to access Downtown Brooklyn, Dumbo, or Brooklyn Heights.
 The BQX could use Market Street and Eighth Street; Flushing Avenue; or Park Avenue.
-The Eighth Street option would merge onto Flushing Avenue at Cumberland Street in Fort Greene.
+The Eighth Street option would have merge onto Flushing Avenue at Cumberland Street in Fort Greene.
 At Navy Street, the two routings had three options: go to Dumbo using Gold Street, Front/York Streets, and Cadman Plaza East; go to Downtown Brooklyn using Navy Street, Ashland Place, Willoughby Place, and Joralemon Street; or use Tillary Street to access Brooklyn Heights.
-At Joralemon and Court Streets, all of the options would turn south down Court Street and then west along Atlantic Avenue.
+At Joralemon and Court Streets, all of the options would have turned south down Court Street and then west along Atlantic Avenue.
 The Dumbo option was ruled out in August 2018.